-Attendance is recorded in labs.
-Attendance in lecture is recommended, but not required.
+Attendance is recorded in labs and lecture.

 Absences will be excused only with written excuses in accordance with University attendance policy.
 Students are responsible to make up any work missed because of an excused absence at the next attended class after that absence.
 No credit will be recorded (1) unless the missed work is made up at the next attended class after the absence and (2) until the University approved excuse is received by the instructor.
 Only the instructor can amend this policy at his discretion in cases of extreme hardship, but is always willing to listen.